hezachary/Demonstrate-Development-Project/readme.md

 2. Dependency injection support recursive load object also cover custom variable (it is overkilled for application this level)
 3. Router (it is overkilled for application this level)
-4. Create /public/ directory, so index.php and assests are all in public (it can be problem if for anyone try to have a quick setup and see the apllication run)
+4. Create /public/ directory, so index.php and assets are all in public (it can be problem if for anyone try to have a quick setup and see the application run)
-5. Add middleware to data provider, such as: Proxy, so scraping can bypass google IP block (then it bring up another question of scraping proxy list ...)
+5. Add middle-ware to data provider, such as: Proxy, so scraping can bypass google IP block (then it bring up another question of scraping proxy list ...)

 About Solution: